jrouquie/models/research/object_detection/g3doc/running_pets.md

 Remember the path where you uploaded the model checkpoint to, as we will need it in the following step.

-## Configuring the Object Detection Pipeline
+## Configure the Object Detection Pipeline

 In the TensorFlow Object Detection API, the model parameters, training parameters and eval parameters are all defined by a config file.
 More details